ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ## 2.3 Touch Panel

-The Touch Panel is a 10-inch Android touchscreen device, custom-desigend to work with the NMP.
-Its applications are tailored specifically for controlling various functions of the NMP, such as video matrix switching, volume and microphone control, as well as infrared and RS232 control, etc.
+The Touch Panel is a 10-inch Android touchscreen device, custom-designed to work with the NMP.
+Its applications are tailored specifically for controlling various functions of the NMP, such as video matrix switching, volume, and microphone control, as well as infrared and RS232 control, etc.

 <img src="./img/Touch-Panel-10.png" style="zoom: 25%;" />